 This Chair is one of the few Jean Monnet ad personam Chairs existing in the United States and it is part of the EU Jean Monnet Network in the US.
 The EU program "European Union Centers in the United States” was pivotal in helping the field of EU studies gain traction in American higher education.
 It aims to deepen teaching in European integration studies embodied in an official curriculum of a higher education institution, as well as to conduct, monitor and supervise research on EU content, also for other educational levels such as teacher training and compulsory education.
 It also intends to provide in-depth teaching on European integration matters for future professionals in fields which are in increasing demand on the labour market, and at the same time aim at encouraging, advising and mentoring the young generation of teachers and researchers in European integration subject areas.
 Considered centers of excellence, they met once a year to collaborate on latest developments on EU integration and to discuss best practices for professional and academic coordination.
 This Chair is also linked to the European Union Studies Association that has been awarded the Getting to Know Europe grant to coordinate the outreach activities of the Jean Monnet Centers, Chairs, and Modules in the U.S.

-Additionally, Professor Martínez Sierra, Jean Monnet ad Personam Chair, is supporting other significant activities at Harvard, such as the 2016 Summit on the Future of Europe, the European Club at the Harvard Kennedy School and the European Conference at Harvard.
-Martínez Sierra is also Academic Advisor of the European Horizons at Yale University, supporting, among other things, the European Student Conference, at the School of Management.
+Additionally, Professor Martínez Sierra, Jean Monnet ad Personam Chair, is supporting other significant activities at Harvard, such as the Summit on the Future of Europe, the European Club at the Harvard Kennedy School, the European Conference at Harvard and the European Law Conference.

 This Jean Monnet Chair covers both the internal and external dimension of European integration, including the European Union's role in the dialogue between peoples and cultures and the EU's role and perception in the world.
 It is supported by the European Union Delegation to the United States, aiming at promoting association of international professors and researchers and to inform about the research activities.